-Molly was born in Downtown Los Angeles at Saint Vincent’s Hospital and was raised in Woodland Hills, a suburb of the San Fernando Valley.
-Her mother was a stay-at-home mom, and her father was a businessman, and she was raised with three older brothers.
-Molly was heavily involved in her local community: she sang in the church choir, and was elected President of The Caminaes, an all women club whose mission was to serve community residents.
+Molly was born in Downtown Los Angeles at Saint Vincent’s Hospital and raised in Woodland Hills.
+Her mother was a stay-at-home mom and her dad was a businessman.
+Her parents thrived in community engagement and valued compassion.
+This is reflected in Molly’s personality since her early days.
+She was raised with three older brothers and was heavily involved in her local community.
+She sang in the church choir and was elected President of The Caminaes, an all-women club whose mission was to serve community residents.

-Molly’s career in Hollywood took a toll on her – however she overcame those personal challenges and struggles and reconnected with her activism and community engagement.
+Molly’s career and experience in Hollywood took a toll on her, yet she prevailed.
+She overcame those personal challenges and reconnected with her activism and community engagement.
 Molly began teaching meditation to women at the Brotman Hospital Alcohol and Drug Rehabilitation Center, where she created a program for women to heal from their addiction and rebuild their self-esteem.
 Many of these women were on the brink of homelessness.
-She taught yoga and meditation programs at other domestic violence shelters and rehabilitation facilities and eventually went on to start her own small business: Inside Out Fitness Wellness, with a goal to improve the mental and physical health of those experiencing trauma and abuse, and help empower those women to get back on their feet.
+She taught yoga and meditation programs at other domestic violence shelters and rehabilitation facilities and eventually went on to start her own small business.
+Inside Out Fitness Wellness strives to improve the mental and physical health of those experiencing trauma and abuse and help empower women to get back on their feet.